-God's Wisdom brings our hearts and spirits
+God's Wisdom brings hearts and spirits

 together.
-Foolishness drives them apart.
+Foolishness drives hearts apart.

 The beginning of wisdom is understanding